Plzeň (Pilsen), Czech Republic

 All 32-bit and 64-bit Windows 7 and later operating systems are supported by development tools of REXYGEN.
 Windows Vista may also work but no guarantee nor support is provided for this version.

-It is also possible to run all development tools on GNU/Linux on a 32-bit or 64-bit x86 platform using Wine from www.winehq.org.
-We actively test the REXYGEN installer for Windows in Wine and we are submitting patches to make everything work smoothly.
-User should have at least version 2.0 of Wine installed.
-A corefonts must be installed using the command winetricks corefonts.
-Nevertheless, we give no guarantee that everything works always as expected in Wine and we provide no support for using REXYGEN in Wine.
+It is also possible to run all development tools on macOS or GNU/Linux on a 32-bit or 64-bit x86 platform using Wine from www.winehq.org.
+Although we test the development tools in Wine regularly, please note that this is meant for experienced users and only a very limited support is provided.
+You should have at least version 2.0 of Wine installed.
+The corefonts package must be installed using the command winetricks corefonts.

 |Keyboard shortcut||Function (as presented in the menu)|